OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-02.md

 ## 1 Chronicles 2:20

-Hur fathered Uri, and Uri fathered Bezalel.
+Hur was the father of Uri, and Uri was the father of Bezalel.

 ---